What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 The electrical potential, going beyond the sinus node, transmits excitation primarily to the right atrium, in which the sinus node is located.

-At this very moment, the reading device will record the change in the form of a peak of excitation of the right atrium.
-After the conduction system - the interatrial bundle of Bachmann passes into the left atrium.
-Its activity occurs at the moment when the right atrium is already fully covered by excitation.
+At this very moment, the reading device will record a change in the form of a peak of excitation of the right atrium.
+Then it passes through the conduction system - the interatrial bundle of Bachmann - into the left atrium.
+Its activity occurs at the moment when the right atrium is already fully engulfed in excitement.

-On the tape, both of these processes appear as the total value of excitation of both right and left atria and are recorded as a P peak.
+On the tape, both of these processes appear as the total value of excitation of both atria of the right and left and are recorded as peak P.

-In other words, the P peak is a sinus excitation that travels along the conduction pathways from the right to the left atria.
+In other words, the P peak is sinus excitation that travels along the pathways from the right to the left atrium.

 Interval P - Q

-Simultaneously with the excitation of the atria, the impulse that has gone beyond the sinus node passes along the lower branch of the Bachmann bundle and enters the atrioventricular junction, which is otherwise called atrioventricular.
+Simultaneously with the excitation of the atria, the impulse that goes beyond the sinus node passes along the lower branch of the Bachmann bundle and enters the atrioventricular junction, which is otherwise called the atrioventricular junction.

-This is where the natural delay occurs.
+There is a natural impulse delay here.
 Therefore, a straight line appears on the tape, which is called isoelectric.

-In evaluating the interval, the time it takes for the impulse to pass through this connection and subsequent departments plays a role.
+In assessing the interval, the time it takes for the impulse to travel through this connection and subsequent sections plays a role.

 Complex Q, R, S

-Initially, the septum between the ventricles is covered by excitation.
-This takes about 0.03 sec.
-A Q wave appears on the chart, extending just below the main line.
+Initially, the excitation covers the septum between the ventricles.
+This takes about 0.03 seconds.
+A Q wave appears on the diagram, extending just below the main line.

 After the impulse for 0.05. sec. reaches the apex of the heart and adjacent areas.
-A high R wave forms on the tape.
+A tall R wave forms on the tape.

-Thus, the QRS is an entire ventricular complex with a total duration of 0.10 seconds.
+Thus, QRS is an entire ventricular complex with a total duration of 0.10 seconds.

 S-T interval

-Since myocardial cells cannot be in excitation for a long time, there comes a moment of decline when the impulse fades.
-By this time, the process of restoring the original state that prevailed before the excitement starts.
+Since myocardial cells cannot remain excited for a long time, a moment of decline occurs when the impulse fades away.
+By this time, the process of restoring the original state that reigned before the excitement begins.

 This process is also recorded on the ECG.

-By the way, in this case, the initial role is played by the redistribution of sodium and potassium ions, the movement of which gives this same impulse.
-All this is called in one word - the process of repolarization.
+By the way, in this matter the initial role is played by the redistribution of sodium and potassium ions, the movement of which gives this very impulse.
+All this is usually called in one word - the process of repolarization.

-We will not go into details, but only note that this transition from excitation to extinction is visible from the S to the T wave.
+We will not go into details, but will only note that this transition from excitation to extinction is visible in the interval from S to T waves.

-These are the main designations, looking at which one can judge the speed and intensity of the beating of the heart muscle.
-But in order to get a more complete picture, it is necessary to reduce all the data to some single standard of the ECG norm.
-Therefore, all devices are configured in such a way that the recorder first draws control signals on the tape, and only then begins to capture electrical vibrations from the electrodes connected to the person.
+These are the basic designations, looking at which you can judge the speed and intensity of the heart muscle beat.
+But in order to get a more complete picture, it is necessary to reduce all the data to some single ECG standard.
+Therefore, all devices are configured in such a way that the recorder first draws control signals on the tape, and only then begins to pick up electrical vibrations from the electrodes connected to the person.

-Typically, such a signal is equal in height to 10 mm and 1 millivolt (mV).
+Typically, such a signal is 10 mm in height and 1 millivolt (mV).
 This is the same calibration, control point.

 All measurements of the teeth are made in the second lead.
-On the tape, it is indicated by the Roman numeral II.
-The R wave must correspond to the control point, and based on it, the rate of the remaining teeth is calculated:
+On the tape it is indicated by the Roman numeral II.
+The R wave should correspond to the control point, and based on it, the norm of the remaining teeth is calculated:

 • height T 1/2 (0.5 mV)